surajtripathi/redis-cluster/README.md

 # Creating Redis cluster with 3 master and 3 slave configuration
-### Minimal configuration for each cluster node, just port number will change for each node.
+### Following is the minimal configuration for each cluster node, just port number will change for each node.
 we are going to use ports from 7000 to 7005.
 ```
 port 7000